-IREM (Institute of Real Estate Management) - through training, professional development, and collaboration, IREM supports our members and others in the industry through every stage of their career.
+IREM (Institute of Real Estate Management) supports members through training, professional development, and collaboration.

-Not only does IREM offer numerous benefits at a national level; its 80 chapters in the US and 15 international chapters provide opportunities for education on local issues as well as excellent networking.
+Not only does IREM offer numerous benefits at a national level; its 80 chapters in the US and 16 international chapters provide opportunities for education on local issues as well as excellent networking.